Small trade

 What year did you start?

 — In screen printing after the pandemic, in 2021.
 I did a higher degree in graphic arts printing and started working at the Muntaner printing company, doing offset on paper.
 I didn't like it...
-Then I worked as a sign maker, and neither did I. Until I ended up working as a delivery driver.
-Just after that, Covid came and, unfortunately, I had to be removed.
+Then I worked as a sign maker, and neither did I. Until I ended up being a delivery driver.
+Just after that, COVID came and, unfortunately, I had to be removed.
 It was then that I said: it's time to set up my workshop.
-I have always been in love with screen printing.
+I've always been in love with screen printing.

 Cargando